ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog ==
+= 4.14.4 =
+* 08.08.2014
+* Missed "manage_sites" user capability was added to the list of built-in WordPress capabilities managed by User Role Editor.
+* Russian translation was updated.

 = 4.14.3 =
 * 25.07.2014
 * Integer "1" as default capability value for new added empty role was excluded for the better compatibility with WordPress core.
 Boolean "true" is used instead as WordPress itself does.